 From an internal perspective, Good Education Media has gone from strength to strength.
 The launch of The Good Careers Guide, new websites for The Good Universities Guide and Studies in Australia and a successful roadshow of Australian Career Service Seminars were all significant milestones in 2016, as was the celebration of our very first birthday in October!

 With more students, families and jobseekers utilising our services than ever before, and fostered integral relationships within the industry, we’ve enjoyed a successful 12 months and look forward to an ever better year in 2017!

-So, on behalf of all us here at Good Education Group, thank you to all of you and enjoy the break!
+So, on behalf of all us here at Good Education Media, thank you to all of you and enjoy the break!